Estrella Foothills High School: Academics

-Estrella Foothills offers extracurricular activities such as Career and Technical Student Organizations, National Honor Society, Drama Club and Thespians, Art Club, Dance Club, Newspaper,Interact, SHPE (including a robotics team), The Pythagorean Society, Earth Club, and many more.
+Estrella Foothills offers extracurricular activities such as Career and Technical Student Organizations, National Honor Society, Drama Club and Thespians, Art Club, Dance Club, Newspaper, Interact, SHPE (including a robotics team), The Pythagorean Society, Earth Club, and many more.

+Estrella Foothills offers a winter indoor percussion group, which competes in the WGAZ circuit.
+They were the first indoor percussion group in Buckeye Union High School District history to place first in their division at the WGAZ 2025 Championships.

 Students at Estrella Foothills are encouraged to be well-rounded and volunteer in community and charitable events.
 Among these, the Drama Club and SkillsUSA chapter sponsors four blood drives through Vitalant each year.
 Interact Club regularly visits local charities and organizes drives for food and clothing.
 The student council organizes school and community events such as the annual Homecoming Carnival and Parade, Prom, and pep assemblies.

 In athletics, Estrella Foothills is a member of the 4A Conference of the Arizona Interscholastic Association.
 The Wolves have distinguished themselves in their twelve years of varsity programs, having sent most of their teams to state playoff competitions at some point.
 Their first state championships came in track and field.
 The school has also celebrated state championships in spiritline, girls soccer, softball, girls track, tennis, and boys basketball teams.